 Town Hall Square

 During the Middle Ages, the Town Hall Square served as an open-air market.
-It was completely destroyed during WWII.
+It was destroyed during WWII.
 The square and the buildings around it have been restored over time.
 Here you’ll find the House of the Blackheads, Town Hall and the statue of St. Roland, Riga’s patron saint.

 Although Livu Square was created after WWII, it blends nicely with the rest of the city.
 Lined by 18th century residential buildings, it’s a great spot to admire the colourful buildings.
 Here you’ll also find the Great Guild Hall and the Small Guild Hall.
 During summers, there are concerts and patios for people watching.
 You’re most likely end up here at some point as you’re exploring Riga Old Town.